 The State Tax and Economic Review is the preeminent source of data and analysis on state tax collections.
-We regularly collect data and information from all 50 states, use this information to adjust national and state data from the US Census Bureau, and then provide the most timely, accurate, and in-depth look at how states are faring.
-We also examine the economic factors driving state tax collections based on data from US federal agencies like the Bureau of Economic Analysis, Bureau of Labor Statistics, and Federal Housing Finance Agency.
+The State and Local Finance Initiative regularly collects data and information from all 50 states, uses this information to adjust national and state data from the US Census Bureau, then provides the most timely, accurate, and in-depth look at how states are faring.
+We examine the economic factors driving state tax collections based on data from US federal agencies like the Bureau of Economic Analysis, Bureau of Labor Statistics, and Federal Housing Finance Agency.

-Total state tax revenue was slightly more than $1 trillion in fiscal year 2018, a gain of 7.8 percent over 2017.
-But that revenue growth comes with a warning: much came from the timing of tax payments in response to the Tax Cuts and Jobs Act and could fade away.
+Total state tax revenue topped $1 trillion for the first time in fiscal year 2018, a 7.8-percent gain over 2017.
+But much of this record revenue growth was the result of tax payments in response to the Tax Cuts and Jobs Act.
 State officials would be wise to view recent revenue increases as a one-time windfall and anticipate slower revenue growth in the medium term.

 State Tax Revenues Soar in the First Quarter of 2018